vedph/cadmus_web/doc/adding-parts.md

    1. in the _constructor_ (injecting a `FormBuilder` and a `DialogService`; the latter to be passed to the `super` constructor), instantiate its "root" form group (named `form`), filling it with the required controls.
    2. eventually add _thesaurus_ entries properties for binding, populating them by overriding `onThesauriSet` (`protected onThesauriSet() {}`).
    3. (from _model to form_): override `onModelSet` (`protected onModelSet(model: YourModel)`) by calling an `updateForm(model: YourModel)` which either resets the form if the model is falsy, or sets the various form's controls values according to the received model, finally marking the form as pristine.
    4. (from _form to model_): override `getModelFromForm(): YourModel` to get the model from form controls by calling the base class `getModelFromJson`.
-If this returns null, return a new part object with default values.
+If this returns null, return a new part object with default values; else, fill its properties from the form's controls.
+This merges the inherited properties with those edited.
    5. build your component's _template_.
 A template skeleton is like:

 Sample code: